-Covered Individuals must act in a way that is consistent with the IAC's protocols on public comment, for instance by referring media requests to our communications department and by being mindful of our confidentiality obligations.
-All media requests must be forwarded to the Director of Corporate Affairs & Communications (or designate if he or she is away) to be actioned.
-The Chair is the official spokesperson for the IAC board of directors.
+Covered Individuals must act in a way that is consistent with IAC's protocols on public comment, for instance by referring media requests to our communications department and by being mindful of our confidentiality obligations.
+All media requests must be forwarded to the Director, Communications (or designate if that individual is away) to be actioned.
+The Board Chair is the official spokesperson for the IAC Board of Directors.

-3.5 Disclosure of criminal charges
+2.6 Disclosure of criminal charges